alexanderaleskin/telegram_django_bot/README.rst

         return res

 Like a regular handler, the function takes 3 arguments as input: bot, update, user.
-After they are saved, determination of the current path.
+After saving these arguments in class, the determination of the current routing path is occurred.
 It is determined either by pressing a button in the bot (the ``callback_data`` value of the button), or can be stored in the user attribute ``user.current_utrl``.
-The second option is possible if the user manually enters some information (for example, filled in a text field in a form).
+The second option is possible if the user manually enters some information (for example, filled in a text field of form).
 After that, the arguments are extracted from the path to call a specific function.
 Storing and interacting with arguments in a path is similar to how ``sys.argv`` works.
 So, for example, the string ``"sl&1&20"`` will be converted to the list ``['sl', '1', '20']``.
-Separator character between attributes
-``&`` is selected by default and can be changed via the ``TelegaViewSet.ARGS_SEPARATOR_SYMBOL`` variable.
+Separator character between attributes is ``&`` by default and can be changed via the ``TelegaViewSet.ARGS_SEPARATOR_SYMBOL`` variable.

-When using ``TelegaViewSet`` you most likely won't have to interact with the argument string directly, since how ``dispatch`` converts a string into arguments, and to create a string for a ``callback_data`` button with a call to a specific method and arguments, you should use
+When using ``TelegaViewSet`` you most likely won't have to interact with the argument string directly, since how ``dispatch`` converts a string into arguments, and to create a string for a ``callback_data`` button for calling another method by user, you should use
-``TelegaViewSet.gm_callback_data``.
+``TelegaViewSet.gm_callback_data`` function.
 In case you need more low-level interaction with function arguments, then you can use the ``construct_utrl`` and ``get_utrl_params`` functions.

-After receiving the utrl_args arguments and checking access rights, the function is directly selected and called.
-First the utrl_args argument is sort of a short name for the function.
-All subsequent arguments are passed as parameters into a function.
-Inside the function, the necessary business logic and the formation of data for a response to the user take place.
-At the exit any function must return the action type ``chat_action`` and the parameters to that action ``chat_action_args``.
-By By default, the ``TelegaViewSet`` class has only 1 action ﹣ ``CHAT_ACTION_MESSAGE``, which means that the user a text message will be returned (possibly with buttons).
-The arguments to the topic action are the text of the message and a list of buttons.
+After receiving the utrl_args arguments and checking access rights, the managing method (action) is directly selected and called.
+The first argument, which is the short name for the function, is popped from the utrl_args.
+All other arguments are passed as parameters into a function.
+Inside the function, the necessary business logic and the data formating for displaying to the user as a response take place.
+Any such managing function in the ``TelegaViewSet`` class must return the action type ``chat_action`` and the parameters to that action ``chat_action_args``.
+By default, the  class has only 1 action ﹣ ``CHAT_ACTION_MESSAGE``, which means that the user will receive a text message (possibly with buttons) as an answer for his/her action.
+The arguments to this action are the text of the message and a list of buttons (can be None).

-After the function is processed, a response is sent to the user ``send_answer`` and the user's action is logged.
+After the function is processed, a response is sent to the user  by ``send_answer`` function and the user's action is logged.

 The methods to call in ``viewset_routing`` are the ``create, update, delete, show_elem, show_list`` methods.